Malaysia - When to Visit

 Year-Round Essentials

-Compact rain jacket or umbrella
+A good quality compact rain jacket or a full-length travel umbrella

-Reusable water bottle
+A reusable water bottle

 Clothing